The Virginia Beach Premier Medical Newsletter

 Diets that are high in potassium have been found to be helpful in reducing blood pressure and can even result in reduced risk of stroke based on a recent article in the Journal of the American College of Cardiology.

+This seems to be especially true in those who tend to eat a lot of salt.
+The potassium blunts the bad effect of salt on high blood pressure.
 The take home point is to eat lots of fruits and vegetables unless you have kidney disease in which case a lot of potassium may not be desirable.
 The foods that are high in potassium include bananas, tomatoes, oranges and beans.

 About Our Office